JunchenX0809/IntakeInformer/README.md

      pip install intakeinformer
 ```
 ## Example Usage
+- Because the interactive process for generating outputs with the two core functionalities of intakeinformer – **get_calories_for_food_query()** and **dri_benchmark()**.
+Example code & output snippets are insufficient to show the complete usage of the package's main functionalities.

-You can check out an [Example Usage Showcase](docs/example.ipynb) here to see two IntakeInformer's core functionalities in action!
+Please check out an [Example Usage Showcase](docs/example.ipynb) here to see two of IntakeInformer's core functionalities in action!

 ## Getting Started with IntakeInformer